 In this case study, the eigenstate of a nonlocal cantilever beam is considered.
 The governing equation has already been presented in Eq.~\eqref{eigenequation}, and the nonlocal parameter is taken as $a = 0.1$.
-Therefore, based on the relation between the characteristic length and the actual length described above, $l_b$ is also equal to $0.1$ for a unit actual length $L = 1$.
-The boundary conditions for the nonlocal cantilever beam include both the constitutive boundary conditions, as defined in Eq.~\eqref{constitutivebcs}, and the usual kinematic boundary conditions.
+The boundary conditions for the nonlocal cantilever beam include both the constitutive boundary conditions, as defined in Eq.~\eqref{constitutivebcs}, and the classical boundary conditions.
 These can be listed as:

-\begin{itemize} \item {Clamped at $x=0$}:
+\begin{itemize} \item {Clamped at ${x}=0$}:

-\item {Free at $x=L$}:
+\item {Free at ${x}=1$}:

 \end{itemize}